mingyan08/mingyan08.github.io/_pages/about.md

 <h2 style="color:red;">Opening</h2>

-I am recruiting PhD students, Postodocs, and Visiting Students at The Chinese University of Hong Kong, Shenzhen.
+I am recruiting Ph.D. students, Postdocs, and Visiting Students at The Chinese University of Hong Kong, Shenzhen.
 If you are interested, please email me.

 Research Interest